MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 Notice that the structure of this is regular but not selectable with any one div or piece of markup.
 I can use the selector `h3` to get the headings, but the text of each news item is just a paragraph, and we also want to grab the date separately.

-So, I want to grab all of the titles, and the paragraph following the title, and the date, and put them all into some sort of data structures so I can spit them out into pages of there own.
+So, I want to grab all of the titles, and the paragraph following the title, and the date, and put them all into some sort of data structure so I can spit them out into pages of there own.

 Let's start with the titles, as it'll show a neat trick Mojo has up its sleeves.